 As previously mentioned, there are many ways to accomplish most tasks in R. In deciding approaches for each task, I attempted to identify ways to give students the information that would be most valuable for them to learn without overwhelming them with the complexity of the material.
 To do so, I considered the following:

 - Is the approach likely to work in the future?
 It may be some time after the lab (potentially years later) before a student returns to an R script.
-Given that R is a programming language that changes over time, it is possible for some functions to become outdated in that timeframe.1 This means functions with a history of being both stable and well-maintained are preferable, and favours the base R functions maintained by the R Core Team.
+Given that R is a programming language that changes over time, it is possible for some functions to become outdated in that timeframe.1 This means functions with a history of being both stable and well-maintained are preferable, and this favours the base R functions maintained by the R Core Team.

 - How flexible is the approach?
 Can it be adapted to other similar uses?
 This principle favours R functions, such as